Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Numerical Results

 \section{Numerical Results}

 In this section we conduct experiments to validate the effectiveness of the proposed algorithms.
-Both the exact and inexact SCA algorithms are tested for three main settings: 1) Multicell downlink linear precoder design (i.e., the IBC model); 2) HetNet downlink linear precoder design with inter-cell CB and intra-cell JP; 3) HetNet downlink joint clustering and linear precoder design with intra-cell partial ComP.
+We consider three main settings: 1) Multicell downlink linear precoder design (i.e., the IBC model); 2) HetNet downlink linear precoder design with inter-cell CB and intra-cell JP; 3) HetNet downlink joint clustering and linear precoder design with intra-cell partial CoMP.